Lamu Port and Lamu–Southern Sudan–Ethiopia Transport Corridor: Economic viability of LAPSSET program

+Funding

+The Lamu port construction project is currently being funded by the Government of Kenya using domestic tax revenue.

+The Development Bank of South Africa had offered to fund construction of Lamu–Garissa–Isiolo Road to the tune of KSh.126 billion/= (US$1.5 billion).

-Cost of LAPSSET Program
+Cost of LAPSSET program

-The seven key infrastructure project components of the LAPSSET Corridor Program require substantial amounts of resources with a budget estimate of US$24.5 billion, equivalent to KSh.2 trillion/= at current exchange rates in construction costs.
-It is estimated that Lamu Port with its 22 berths alone will cost approximately US$3.1 billion, the Railway US$7.1 billion while the crude oil pipeline will cost a further estimate of US$3 billion for Lamu to Lokichar trunk line alone.
+The seven key infrastructure project components of the LAPSSET Corridor Program require substantial amounts of resources, with a budget estimate of US$24.5 billion, equivalent to KSh.2 trillion at current exchange rates, in construction costs.
+It is estimated that Lamu Port, with its 23 berths alone, will cost approximately US$3.1 billion, the Railway US$7.1 billion, while the crude oil pipeline will cost a further estimate of US$3 billion for the Lamu to Lokichar trunk line alone.

-Indeed, the figures indicated above are of no mean task and cannot be left to the Government's limited resources alone.
-The Government has prioritised the participation of private sector in the development of LAPSSET Corridor infrastructure through infrastructure bonds and equity participation among other money market instruments.
-There is already significant private sector interest being registered towards the implementation of these project components hence the need has arisen for the government to structure and package bankable projects that are investor ready for uptake by private sector.
+Indeed, the figures indicated above are no mean task and cannot be left to the Government's limited resources alone.
+The Government has prioritized the participation of the private sector in the development of LAPSSET Corridor infrastructure through infrastructure bonds and equity participation, among other money market instruments.
+There is already significant private sector interest being registered towards the implementation of these project components; hence, the need has arisen for the government to structure and package bankable projects that are investor-ready for uptake by the private sector.

+In January 2024, Kenya Railways Corporation estimated that development of the railway projects would cost the government at least Ksh2.4 trillion (US$16 billion).

-Status of implementation of LAPSSET corridor projects
+Status of implementation of LAPSSET Corridor projects

-The government undertook ground breaking for the LAPSSET Corridor Program at Lamu Port site on 2 March 2012, after which it commenced construction activities of various infrastructural facilities and services aimed at progressing implementation of LAPSSET Corridor Project.
+The government undertook groundbreaking for the LAPSSET Corridor Program at the Lamu Port site on 2 March 2012.
+Afterward, it commenced construction activities for various infrastructural facilities and services aimed at progressing the implementation of the LAPSSET Corridor Project.
 The ongoing construction works for various project activities are summarized below.

 Lamu Port

-LAPSSET Corridor Project is on course and so far construction activities for various facilities at Lamu Port site are ongoing with progress for Lamu Port Building and Port Police and security facilities having achieved a completion rate of 95%.
+Construction activities for various facilities at the Lamu Port site are ongoing, with progress for the Lamu Port Building and Port Police and security facilities having achieved a completion rate of 95%.